moodlehq/mdlrelease/README.md

 Used to produce an on-sync release for the master branch.
 This type of release skips all stable branches.
 This release type should only be used when the Moodle's master branch must stay "in sync" with the latest stable branch after a major release.
 Note that the last week of the period, when on-sync ends, it's better to perform a normal master release (weekly) in order to guarantee that versions have diverged and avoid potential problems.
 The following steps must be followed to perform an on-sync release.

+**0. Ensure that we have achieved true roll-ability**

+Only possible when:

+- CI status is green (only controlled problems allowed).
+- Every ongoing issue under current integration has a valid outcome (integrated, reopened, delayed) applied.

 **1. Run the pre-release script.**